 Sandboxing limits the damage that a malicious app can do.
 Malicious software can still sneak into your Mac, but it won’t be able to use your camera or microphone and access your data without permission.

-Another built-in antivirus technology, Xprotect, helps protect your Mac from known malicious threats.
-It checks your apps when you first launch them and ensures no new malicious changes are introduced in the file system.
+Another built-in antivirus technology, XProtect, helps protect your Mac from known malicious threats.
+It checks your apps when you first open them and ensures no new malicious changes are introduced in the file system.

 The bottom line is cybercriminals are getting more innovative than ever, and Mac users — are an attractive target.
 No doubt, staying vigilant will help you avoid most threats and protect your Mac from malware.
 Still, investing in good antivirus software is something to consider if you want to remain fully protected.